joshmarinacci/recteditor/README.md

 if change closer than N msec to the same object and property, then reload from history. history is always authoritative.

+detecting this change doesn't have to be done in all cases, however. if A changes x, then receives a change from B, check timestamps. if A receives a change from B, then receives another change from B, the timestamps don't matter.
+It only matters when a remote change is setting a property that was previously set locally.
+SOO we should set the timestamp when setting locally, compare with the remote, then set time to 0 after a remote change. so local + remote might conflict remote + remote will never conflict

 # user sets object deleted by other user
 * alice deletes id:foo
 * bob sets id:foo